-The above brief account of St Mark’s early history has been extracted from two sources: It’s up the Ladder to Heaven by Celia Barker (available in Purley Library) and the booklet A Walk Around St Mark’s, available in church at £1.
-This booklet contains a description of many interesting features at St Mark’s, including a number of fine stained glass windows.
+The above brief account of St Mark’s early history has been extracted from two sources: It’s up the Ladder to Heaven by Celia Barker (available in Purley Library), and the booklet A Walk Around St Mark’s, which has recently been reprinted and is available in church for £3.
+This booklet contains a description and photographs of many interesting features at St Mark’s, including a number of fine stained glass windows.

 Back to top